 Becoming an anti-racist arts organisation

-Over the last six-months ‘a space’ arts has been learning and recognising the systemic racism and structural inequalities within the city around us; we have begun a journey to play our role in overcoming these challenges and become an anti-racist organisation.
+Over the past year ‘a space’ arts has been learning and recognising the systemic racism and structural inequalities within the city around us; we have begun a journey to play our role in overcoming these challenges and become an anti-racist organisation.

 We recognise bringing meaningful change takes time and that we haven’t done enough in the past to address these issues.
 We have been reflecting and educating ourselves so we can publicly express our intentions and actions.